 A topless waiter is the perfect addition to making sure a hens night runs smoothly.
 Topless waiters serve drinks and food, mix cocktails, plan and play games, and make sure all of your guests are having a great time and feel included.

 Remember, they’ve been to many hens nights, and are the perfect resource if you feel like the party isn’t going the way you would like it to.
 Just tell the topless waiter and they will be able to lift the spirit up and turn things around in a second!

 Make sure you have all the drinks you will need for the night.
 Champagne, shots and cocktails are usually the party favourites.
 As long as there is enough drinks for the night, you can leave the rest up to the topless waiters.
-Be sure to also have some non-alcoholic drinks too, just in case there are some non-drinkers at the event.
+Be sure to also have some non-alcoholic drinks and ed pills too, just in case there are some non-drinkers at the event.

 This should be something that the bride would really enjoy.
 If they’re a shy person or don’t enjoy dressing up, maybe a theme isn’t the best way to go.
 However, a theme is often a lot of fun and is a great ice breaker for the girls who may not know anybody there.

 Okay, so what do you think of when someone mentions a hens party?
 A stripper of course!
 This is always a great way to make the night an unforgettable one and is a lot of fun for all the guests.

 Does the hen’s fiancé have a certain career or trade?
 Get the stripper to dress up in this theme to add some humour to the night!